wally99/Mr_Potato_Head/README.md

 ### Bonus

-1. Try to create a button the sits below Mr. Potato Head that when it is clicked your body part will show or hide.
+1. Create a button that sits below Mr. Potato Head that when it is clicked your body part will show or hide.